CSFC 2025 Priority Bill List

 Summary:

-Wildfire Matters Review Committee.
-The division of fire prevention and control is currently required to host the wildfire information and resource center website and to provide information regarding active wildfires on the website.
-The bill requires the website to include hyperlinks to websites that display emergency information and wildfire updates for each county in Colorado and requires the division to coordinate with county governments in order to provide the hyperlinks.
+The act requires the division of fire prevention and control, which hosts the wildfire information and resource center website and provides information regarding active wildfires on the website, to include hyperlinks to websites that display emergency information and wildfire updates for each county in Colorado and to coordinate with county governments in order to provide the hyperlinks.

 Status: 1/8/2025 Introduced In Senate - Assigned to Agriculture & Natural Resources